apdunston/apdunston.github.io/neural-activity/README.md

 ** only discover walls by bumping into them
 ** display 1 is x/y, display2 is x/z
 ** You can only see a little at a time like a torch
+** You can only see where the bad thoughts have been ** Blue maze and yellow maze superimposed.
+Running into a wall switches which you're in.

 ## Story